-Since everything associated with the Jaguar parts must be a hassle, so it is with the pair of Jaguar ashtrays.
+Since everything associated with the Jaguar parts must be a hassle, so is it with the pair of Jaguar ashtrays.
 Because of the way the ashtray lids hinge back, a vertical cut on the top edge of each mounting hole will cause interference when the lid is opened.
 Therefore I must use a Dremel to angle the openings enough to provide lid clearance.
 This requires many trial-and-error test fits, but eventually the ashtrays work fine in their holes.

 Here is the top panel with some of the holes cut.
 The two ashtray holes and three lighter holes are on the right.

-I'll be using a slick '84 Toyota Cressida Electronic Controlled Transmission switch to operate the power antennas and FM modulator.
+I'll be using a slick '84 Toyota Cressida Electonic Controlled Transmission switch to operate the power antennas and FM modulator.
 Unfortunately, the switch has weird bladelike bits that mean I need to cut a hole with notches.

 What a hassle!
 But, after lots of test-fit-and-cut-some-more action, the switch fits fine.